 2. Scoring - Provided the contact is in the segment, scoring options can be set for suitability and engagement.

-Clicking on Set scoring options will bring the 'Set scoring options' panel sliding in.
+Selecting Set scoring options will bring the 'Set scoring options' panel sliding in.

 Here you can either set the increment or decrement applicable to either the suitability or engagement score (decrementing is available as, of course, you may want inclusion in a certain segment to have a negative impact on a contact's score).
-Once happy, click Apply.
+Once happy, select Apply.

 3. State - Set the rule as active or inactive.